 Is there a maximum number of participants in a team?

 No. There is no limit to the number of members in your team.

 Can we register with a pre-existing project?

-Once the competition is launched (Feb.
-1), teams are free to start working on their solutions by connecting with their team members, speaking with their Need Knowers, investigating the challenge, and start designing and developing their solution.
-During this period the teams will have access to 1:1 mentoring from professionals, live and recorded webinars, workshops and tutorials.
+Teams and individuals are free to start working on their projects by connecting with their team members, speaking with their Need Knowers, investigating the challenge, and start designing and developing their solution.
+After the competition launch (Feb 15), teams will have access to 1:1 mentoring from professionals, live and recorded webinars, workshops and tutorials.

 Still have questions?
 Looking for help?